webber2408/CricketInfo/README.md

 - A subscriber can create his profile on the page using email address.
 - A user can login and check the subscriptions available.
 - The user can subscribe or unsubscribe to the subscriptions.
-- On clicking the subscribed topics the data will be visible along with advertisements.
+- On clicking the subscribed topics the data will be visible.
-- User can opt out to recieve advertisements or opt in.

 #### Screenshots